-The reason why Knights are the best blockaders is because unlike any piece, a Knight that’s sitting in front of an enemy pawn isn’t losing any of its mobility.
+The reason why Knights are the best blockaders is that, unlike any piece, a Knight that’s sitting in front of an enemy pawn isn’t losing any of its mobility.
 The position below is a perfect example showing the difference between a blockading Bishop and a blockading Knight.

 White’s Knight is firmly blocking the passed f-pawn, but it’s still a potent attacker thanks to its ability to jump over other pieces.
-In this case both e6 and g6 are under the gun.
+In this case, both e6 and g6 are under the gun.
 In comparison, the Bishop is purely defensive.

 2. Knights are Short-Ranged Pieces

-Unlike Rooks, Bishops and Queens that can slide the length of the board in a single move, Knights are more restrained.
+Unlike Rooks, Bishops, and Queens that can slide the length of the board in a single move, Knights are more restrained.